beancount/docs/docs/beancount_design_doc.md

 All accounts are required to have a corresponding Open directive in the stream.
 By default, this is enforced by spitting out an error when posting to an account whose Open directive hasn’t been seen in the stream.
 You can automate the generation of these directives by using the “auto\_accounts” plugin, but in any case, the stream of entries will always contain the Open directives.
 This is an assumption that one should be able to rely upon when writing scripts.

-(Eventually a similar constraint will be applied for Commodity directives so that the stream always includes one before it is used; and they should be auto-generated as well.
-This is not the case right now \[June 2015\].)
+(A similar constraint can be optionally applied for Commodity directives so that the stream always includes a declaration of one before it is used; see the beancount.plugin.check\_commodities plugin.)

 ### Supports Dates Only (and No Time)<a id="supports-dates-only-and-no-time"></a>